Powered by

 IFS THERAPY

-IFS - Internal Family Systems Therapy
+Internal Family Systems Therapy logo

-Managers are like your value system, they try to tell you what you should do, they often ‘run the show’ and are trying to help you get through each day and moment.
-They may tell you “get up, go to work”, “don’t worry, just relax”, “you made such a fool of yourself”, “do this”, “do that”, “go to therapy”, “don’t go to therapy”, “have a drink”.
-Managers are trying to help, but sometimes create conflict in the system, especially with the Firefighters.
-Sometimes these parts have been trying to work so hard, for so long, that they are ‘burdened’ with stress or exhausted.
-Managers can also 'pre-empt' difficult situations and get you using 'something' as a way of coping, i.e. food, drugs, alcohol, work etc. Managers give you messages every day, and if a Firefighter had taken you over for a while, the managers typically come back to quickly criticize or shame they typically show up in our thoughts - the internal dialogue "look you've done it again", "next time don't be so....", "it wasn't that bad" These manager parts are often in need of some therapy themselves!
+Managers are trying to help, but sometimes create conflict in the system, especially with Firefighters.
+Sometimes these parts work so hard for so long that they become ‘burdened’ with stress or exhaustion.
+Managers can also ‘pre-empt’ difficult situations, leading you to use ‘something’ as a way of coping (e.g., food, drugs, alcohol, work).
+Managers deliver internal messages every day, and if a Firefighter has taken over for a while, the managers typically return with criticism or shame.
+They often show up in our internal dialogue: "Look, you’ve done it again," "Next time, don’t be so…," or "It wasn’t that bad."
+These managing parts often need therapy themselves!

 Exiles – Parts that have been hurt, rejected, and abandoned.